-- Confectioner’s sugar (powdered sugar) for rolling and dusting
+- 1 cup powdered sugar for rolling

-Using your electric mixer or beaters, beat together cream cheese, butter, sugar, extract and zest.
+- Using your electric mixer or beaters, beat together cream cheese, butter, sugar, extract and zest.

-Slowly add flour mixture to wet mixture, beating on slow until just combined.
+- Slowly add flour mixture to wet mixture, beating on slow until just combined.

-Preheat oven to 350 degrees and line 2 baking sheets with parchment paper.
+- Preheat oven to 350 degrees and line 2 baking sheets with parchment paper.

-Place on cookie sheet leaving 2 inches between each cookie dough ball.
+- Place on cookie sheet leaving 2 inches between each cookie dough ball.

-Cool on cookie sheet for 10 minutes then cool completely on cooling rack.
+- Cool on cookie sheet for 10 minutes then cool completely on cooling rack.